Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization

 Active participation in and high decentralization of the Ethereum consensus layer are key to the health and security of Ethereum.
-Thus, it is essential to understand both the network participation levels in consensus as well as the decentralization of the consensus layer.
+Thus, understanding the network participation levels in the consensus and the decentralization thereof is essential.

 \T{Network participation levels.} Our longitudinal analysis of the consensus participation levels demonstrates the incredibly high participation rates of validators.
 On average, 99.00\% of blocks are proposed successfully, and 99.53\% of attestations are received.
 Most dips in participation are during network upgrades or due to problems with consensus clients or large entities.
-While the vast majority of these temporary drops had no bigger impact on network consensus, the dips in participation level in mid-May, due to bugs in the Prsym and Teku consensus clients, prevented the network from reaching finality for a couple of epochs.
+While the vast majority of these temporary drops had no bigger impact on network consensus, the dips in participation level in May 2023, due to bugs in the Prsym and Teku consensus clients, prevented the network from reaching finality for a couple of epochs.